 The Parish of Saint Monica, grounded in the Sacraments and Gospel of Jesus Christ, is called to serve by using God's gifts of time, talent, and treasure to inspire evangelization and provide for those in need.

 Saint Monica Parish was formed November 21, 2010 through the consolidation of St. Joseph's Parish in Wyoming and Our Lady of Sorrows Parish in West Wyoming.
-The parish is located in NEPA, within the Diocese of Scranton.
+The parish is located in Northeastern Pennsylvania, within the Diocese of Scranton.

 New members are always welcome to join our parish.
 Call the Parish Office for registration information.
 Membership is necessary for anyone interested in our Religious Education and Sacraments programs and for anyone wishing to be a sponsor for Baptism or Confirmation.